magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/MDVA-39966-unable-to-deploy-locales-other-than-en_us.md

 <ins>Steps to reproduce</ins>:

 1. Configure two store views with different locales, for example - en_US and de_DE.
-1. Try to deploy static content for this locales by running the following command:
+1. Try to deploy static content for these locales by running the following command:

 ```bash
 bin/magento setup:static-content:deploy --language=en_US